cityofaustin/Residential-Permitting/_projects/deck/apply.md

 ### Other commonly requested documents

-**Owner’s Authorization Form**: An engineer, architect, or any other hired professional will need your permission to submit your application.
+**Owner’s Authorization Form****:** An engineer, architect, or any other hired professional will need your permission to submit your application.
 Use this form if they will submit your application for you.

+**Building Service Permit Application (BSPA):** Required for building permits, not standalone trade or tree permits.

 ---